gavinmcfarland/postcss-sequence/README.md

 ### Fibonacci number

-Selecting a number from the fibonacci sequence
+Selecting a number from the fibonacci sequence.

 ```js
 units: [
     {